You are able to restrict access to your non-public Web pages, permitting only those people whom you authorize to see your pages.

 In order to restrict access to your Web pages, you must:

-Follow the instructions in the outline procedure for Transferring Files; those instructions will change when we cut over from the pre-2015 to the post-2015 arrangements.
+Follow the instructions in the outline procedure for Transferring Files.

-For any new resources, or older resources that you intend to preserve online after the cutover, scroll down to and open your "restricted" folder.
-Upload the files whose access you wish to restrict into that folder, along with the "ht.access" file (as described below) that establishes those restrictions, using your normal uploading procedures.
+For any resources you wish to restrict, scroll down to and open your "restricted" folder.
+Upload the files whose access you wish to restrict into that folder, along with the "ht.access" file (as described below) that establishes those restrictions.

 You will link to those pages with URLs such as:

 The default restrictions are to permit everyone with an Ohio ID to see your pages after they have logged in.
 This includes roughly 225,000 people, in the following categories:

 some other former employees

 current students (full-time and part-time, undergraduate, graduate, and medical, on the Athens campus, the regional campuses, and distance learning)